IngeniousIdiocy/vibeslop/claudelights/README-V2.md

 - "Make the office brighter"
 - "Dim the bedroom to 20%"
 - "Turn off everything except the kitchen"
-- "Start a slow dim in the bedroom over 10 minutes"
+- "Slowly fade the bedroom to 10% over 5 minutes"
+- "Pulse the kitchen lights for 30 seconds"
+- "Make the office lights breathe for a minute"

 ---